 4. What is the condition of the container?

 The condition of containers is essential as it helps to prevent leaks and spills.
 Assuring that drums are not rusting or damaged should be on every hazardous waste generators checklist.
 If a container is damaged, the contents must be transferred to another drum following hazardous waste handling procedures.
 A spill would result in an emergency response call or employee exposure.
-Be sure to choose the right container and regularly inspect their condition when in storage.
+Be sure to choose the right container and regularly inspect its condition when in storage.